-Both influencers and thought leaders in your industry already have an audience which trusts them.
+Both influencers and thought leaders in your industry already have an audience that trusts them.
 These audiences take authentic word-of-mouth recommendations seriously so having influencers and thought leaders on your side is actually good news for you.
-In fact, word of mouth recommendations generate five times the number of sales as paid media like traditional advertisements.
+In fact, word-of-mouth recommendations generate five times more sales than paid media like traditional advertisements.

 Don’t you want to benefit from the power of word of mouth?
 If your answer is yes, then you should look for these influencers and thought leaders in your quest for the best media database.

 Now that we know what exactly a media database is and what kind of contacts you can find in it, let’s talk about what you need to pay attention to while looking for a good media database.